Chanel looks to traditional South Korean style for cruise line

 International as well as Korean celebrities, including, model Gisele Bundchen, actresses Tilda Swinton and Kristen Stewart as well as singer G-Dragon, attended the show held at the Dongdaemun Design Plaza.

-Around them stood colorful lamps, in green, red, pink, orange and purple, while the front of the runway was decorated with white flowers.
+Around them stood colourful lamps, in green, red, pink, orange and purple, while the front of the runway was decorated with white flowers.

-Founded by Coco Chanel in 1909, Chanel is one of the world's most recognized labels.
+Founded by Coco Chanel in 1909, Chanel is one of the world's most recognised labels.

 (Reporting By Hyunyoung Yi and Ju-min Park in Seoul; Writing by Marie-Louise Gumuchian in London; Editing by Crispian Balmer)